 In many countries, solid waste management operations are a local responsibility, and nearly 70% of countries have established institutions with responsibility for policy development and regulatory oversight in the waste sector.
 About two-thirds of countries have created targeted legislation and regulations for solid waste management, though enforcement varies drastically.

 Global waste is expected to grow to 3.40 billion tons by 2050, greater than double population growth over the same period.
 Overall, there is a positive correlation between waste generation and income level.
 Daily per capita waste generation in high-income countries is anticipated to increase by 19% by 2050, compared to low- and middle-income countries, where it is expected to increase by approximately 40% or more.
 The total quantity of waste generated in low-income countries is expected to increase by greater than three times by 2050.

 The global waste management market is highly competitive with many players focused on the innovative technologies to recycle and reuse the waste generated across various industries and households across the globe.
 There are also several startups coming up in the industry that are continuously focusing on waste reduction following the Zero Waste - 3R (Reduce, Reuse and Recycle) philosophy.

-- In February 2021, Biffa group announced the acquisition of Company Shop Group (‘CSG’), the UK’s leading and largest redistributor of surplus food and household products.
+- February 2021: Biffa group announced the acquisition of Company Shop Group (‘CSG’), the UK’s leading and largest redistributor of surplus food and household products.

-- On 30 October 2020, Waste Management completed its acquisition of all outstanding shares of Advanced Disposal, following the receipt of required regulatory approvals.
+- October 2020: Waste Management completed its acquisition of all outstanding shares of Advanced Disposal, following the receipt of required regulatory approvals.
 The previously announced purchase price of USD 30.30 per share in cash represents a total enterprise value of USD 4.6 billion when including approximately USD 1.8 billion of Advanced Disposal’s net debt.